moogacs/docs.buf.build/docs/bsr/remote-generation/plugin-example.md

 RUN go install github.com/twitchtv/twirp/protoc-gen-twirp@v8.1.0+incompatible
 # Note, the images must be built for amd64.
 If the host machine architecture is not amd64
-# you will need to cross-compile the binary and move it into /go/bin.
+# you need to cross-compile the binary and move it into /go/bin.
 RUN bash -c 'find /go/bin/${GOOS}_${GOARCH}/ -mindepth 1 -maxdepth 1 -exec mv {} /go/bin \;'

 FROM scratch